zhouandrewc/fanfic-nlp/app/README.md

 ## Notes

 The app is currently not deployed (17 November 2020) but I'm working on doing so; I want to ensure that rehosting short snippets of text from AO3 users' fanfictions is permissible.
+A screenshot of the app may be found in Section 5 of my [presentation](../presentation/p4_nlp_slides.pdf).